Dionid/teleblog/README.md

 1. `infra` - some infrastructure code (nginx, systemctl)
 1. `libs` - libraries

-# How to use
+# How to

+## Install dependencies

+1. Install Go & Node.js
+1. Run `make setup`
+1. Install node deps (`npm install` or `yarn install` or `pnpm install`)

+## Develope

+1. Run `cd cmd/teleblog && cp app.env.example app.env` and fill it
+1. Run `make dev`

 ## Deploy

-1. Deploy Preparations
-    1. Get VPS or Digital Ocean droplet
-    1. `cp .env.example .env` and fill it
-    1. Replace `davidshekunts.ru` with your domain in `/infra/teleblog`
-1. Setup server
+1. From sources
+    1. Make sure you have Go installed, GOBIN and PATH configured on server
+    1. Clone repository `git clone git@github.com:Dionid/teleblog.git`
+    1. Install dependencies (live in section above)
-    1. Run `make setup-server` (it will configure autorestarts and nginx)
+    1. Run `make serve`
+1. Go install
+    1. Make sure you have Go installed, GOBIN and PATH configured on server
-    1. Change ENV in `teleblog/app.env` on server from `LOCAL` to `PRODUCTION`
+    1. Run `go install github.com/Dionid/teleblog/cmd/teleblog@latest` on server
-1. Deploy via SSH
-    1. Run `make deploy` (it will build and deploy Teleblog to your server)
-1. Deploy Automatic (Github Actions)
-    1. Create new ssh key `ssh-keygen` with custom name (don't use passphrase)
-    1. Add public key to your server `~/.ssh/authorized_keys`
-    1. Create Repository Environment named `prod` (github.com/USER/REPOSITORY/settings/environments)
-    1. Set 3 secrets:
-        1. `SERVER_IP` – your server IP
-        1. `SSH_PRIV_KEY` – your custom private key
-        1. `SSH_PUB_KEY` – your custom public key
-    1. Push to `main` and check actions
+    1. Run `teleblog serve --http=127.0.0.1:8091`

 ## Configure

 1. Create bot in [@BotFather](t.me/BotFather)
-1. `cd cmd/teleblog && cp app.env.example app.env` and fill it with your data
-1. `make serve-teleblog` to run Teleblog + Pocketbase admin panel
-1. Go to `{site_url}:8090/_` to see Pocketbase admin panel and fill in your admin
+1. Go to `SITE_URL:8090/_` to see Pocketbase admin panel and fill in your admin
-1. Check or create user (username will be enough) in `user` table
+1. Create user in `user` table (`username` will be enough)
 1. Verify in bot to start parsing your channel
     1. Create `tg_verification_token` (be sure that column "verified" is false)
     1. Send this token to your bot `/verifytoken YOUR_TOKEN` (this will add `tg_id`, `tg_user` and `verified` to your user)